Dicarbonate

 It is one of the oxocarbon anions, consisting solely of oxygen and carbon.
+The anion has the formula −O\sC(=O)\sO\sC(=O)\sO− or C2O5(2−).
 Dicarbonate salts are apparently unstable at ambient conditions, but can be made under pressure and may have a fleeting existence in carbonate solutions.

-The term "dicarbonate" is sometimes used erroneously to refer to bicarbonate, the common name of the hydrogencarbonate anion HCO3− or organic group the ROCO2H.
+The term dicarbonate is sometimes used erroneously to refer to bicarbonate, the common name of the hydrogencarbonate anion HCO3− or esters of the hydrogencarbonate functional group \sO\sC(=O)\sOH.
+It is also sometimes used for chemicals that contain two carbonate units in their covalent structure or stoichiometric formula.